barPerlman/-social-network-server-and-client/README.md

 # SPLAss3
-assignment 3 SPL at subjuct network and Client server
+assignment 3 SPL.
+The subjuct of this assignment is network and Client server architecture.